 Such displays keep you updated about your energy consumption.

-My 120w camping folding solar panels have a MPPT solar charge controller which shows Voltage as well as Current.
+My 120w camping folding solar panels has a MPPT solar charge controller which shows Voltage as well as Current.
 A handy USB output is also included.

 So this is all about the portable solar panels that we use for camping and their benefits.
 Apart from that, we have both types a small backpack solar phone charger and the larger 120w folding solar cell.

 Each has its benefits but it’s great knowing we will never run out of power on our week-long camping trips.
 So like the scout’s motto BE PREPARED.